Editing Machine-Generated Texts

 This results in: 5*$50 + 3.3*$50 + 2.5*$50 = $540.

 If the client had opted for one proper round of full MTPE instead, with a feasible throughput of about 1,200 words/hr, they would’ve paid just 8.3*$50 = $415!
+As you can see, cutting corners and using MTPE without a good strategy will hurt your bottom line.

 Payments can be made via SEPA credit transfer or, if you’re outside of Europe, via PayPal.
 My standard terms are 14 days, and my Terms & Conditions apply.

-However, it became clear this was a rather lofty goal, which would require at least some foundational research first.
+However, it became clear this was a rather lofty goal and would require at least some foundational research first.
 But despite a good amount of enthusiasm in the 1940s and 1950s that brought about various scientific papers, conferences, and new academic chairs, the mood would quickly change.
 For a simple reason: Human language is complex, multi-faceted, and often ambiguous.
 It cannot be described and translated using only a basic set of deterministic rules.

 And so this research field evolved and went from purely rule-based approaches to a combination of statistics and language models to predict word sequences, until it eventually embraced machine learning, neural networks, and big data for training more powerful models.
 Of course, all those decades saw significant progress.
 Long gone are the days of jumbled Google Translate output riddled with unidiomatic phrases and grammar errors.
 And yet, after so many years, machines still need help from qualified humans to create precise and consistent translations tailored to the target audience.